databrickslabs/jupyterlab-integration/README_v2.md

 3. **Python**

-    - Python 3.6 and Python 3.7 both on the remote cluster or locally (only for *DBR 5.5 LTS* Python 3.5 should be used locally).
+    - Python 3.6 and Python 3.7 both on the remote cluster and locally (only for *DBR 5.5 LTS* Python 3.5 should be used locally).
     - Python 2.7 is not supported, neither on the remote cluster nor locally